 By Tom Finn

-Trump could impose levies on $200 billion more of Chinese imports on Thursday when a public comment period on the new tariffs ends on Thursday, though it is unclear how quickly that will happen.
+Trump could impose levies on $200 billion more of Chinese imports after a public comment period on the new tariffs ends on Thursday, though it is unclear how quickly that will happen.

 Investors wary of the deadline stayed loyal to the safe-haven greenback on Wednesday and it rose against major currencies like the euro and the British pound.